BetaNuTech/sparkle-functions/API_ENDPOINTS.md

 ### Trello Auth
 Validates that the user has configured and authenticated Trello API credentials.

+### ClickUp Auth
+Validates that the user has configured and authenticated ClickUp API credentials.

 ### File Parser
 Handles multipart/form-data file uploads for image endpoints.